docksal/ci-agent/README.md

 Supported CI providers:

-- Bitbucket Pipelines
+- Bitbucket Pipelines (with build status integration)
-- CircleCI
+- CircleCI (with build status integration)
 - GitLab

 This image(s) is part of the [Docksal](http://docksal.io) image library.